HiddenTrail/rf_basics/exercises/06_data_driven_tests.md

 1. You may copy your existing test suite to create data-driven test suite.
 2. In the *** Keywords *** section, create a test case template for logging in using a username from a list of usernames.
 After each login attempt, validate whether the login was unsuccessful.
 Then clear the input fields for the next attempt.
-3. Use Test Template in *** Settings *** section.
+3. Use Test Template in *** Settings *** section with your just created keyword.
-4.Create a test case that uses this template to perform multiple login attempts.
+4. Create a test case that uses this template to perform multiple login attempts.